SAFER Act Will Help End DNA Backlog and Empower Rape Victims

 WASHINGTON, D.C., April 13, 2011 — RAINN (Rape, Abuse & Incest National Network), the nation’s largest anti-sexual violence organization, today announced its strong support for the Sexual Assault Forensic Evidence Registry (SAFER) Act.
 The SAFER Act will lead to quicker elimination of the DNA backlog and establish better standards for future tracking, storage and use of DNA evidence in sexual assault cases.
 The SAFER Act also allows victims to monitor the progress of forensic evidence in their own case online, anytime.

 The SAFER Act, introduced by Reps.
-Caroline Maloney (D-NY) and Ted Poe (R-TX), updates the Debbie Smith Act, widely considered the most important anti-rape legislation ever passed by Congress.
+Carolyn Maloney (D-NY) and Ted Poe (R-TX), updates the Debbie Smith Act, widely considered the most important anti-rape legislation ever passed by Congress.
 It will utilize money already put in place by the Debbie Smith Act, requiring no additional funding.

 The bill creates the Sexual Assault Forensic Registry, which will track the status of DNA evidence collected in rape cases (commonly known as rape kits).
 Law enforcement officials will audit their own backlogs and will log up-to-date information on each rape case into SAFER, giving a real time view of evidence that has not been tested.
 The registry will not contain any personally identifying information about victims, but victims will be able to track the status of their own case through a unique ID number, providing a new level of empowerment.